 In 1994, Congress passed a measure recognizing June as Men’s Health Month.
-Those that participate in the awareness campaign, including Western Maryland Health System (WMHS), offer health fairs, screenings, and other outreach and health education activities.
+Those that participate in the awareness campaign, including UPMC Western Maryland, offer health fairs, screenings, and other outreach and health education activities.
 If your workplace allows it, we encourage you to participate in Wear Blue Day on Friday, June 15.
 The organizers of this campaign purposely chose the Friday before Father’s Day since that holiday already gets a lot of attention.
 Men’s Health Network (MHN) chose the color blue because of its typical association with masculinity.

 Some Statistics on Men’s Health That Might Surprise You

 According to the MHN, male deaths top female deaths in nine of the top 10 fatality categories the United States.
 They also represent 92 percent of workplace fatalities.
 While women lived an average of one year longer than men a century ago, men today live an average of five years less than their female counterparts.